 IT0110 – Acceptable Use of Information Technology Resources

-- protect the confidentiality and integrity of electronic information and privacy of its users, to the extent required or allowed under federal and state law, including the Tennessee Public Records Act.
+- Protect the confidentiality and integrity of electronic information and privacy of its users, to the extent required or allowed under federal and state law, including the Tennessee Open Records Act;

-As required by state law, the university hereby notifies users that email may be a public record and open to public inspection under the Tennessee Public Records Act, unless the email is covered by an exception to the Act, such as personally identifiable student information, proprietary information, or trade secrets.
-(See Information Classification Policy: IT 0115, sections two and three.)
+- As required by state law, the University hereby notifies users that email may be a public record and open to public inspection under the Tennessee Open Records Act, unless the email is covered by an exception to the Act, such as personally identifiable student information, proprietary information, or trade secrets (See UT Information Classification Policy: IT 0115, sections two and three).